 PR/SM has traditionally managed shared logical partitions as being horizontally polarized.
 That is, the processing weight for the logical partition is equally divided between all the online logical cores in the logical partition.
 In turn, the OS running in the logical partition is obligated to use all of those online logical cores equally in order to be assured of receiving its fair share of the physical core resources.
-HiperDispatch introduces a new, optional form of polarization for managing the shared logical partition to pology information to decide how to group its logical cores to set up its work queues and to exploit the vertical configuration of logical cores to pack work into a smaller set of logical cores, optimizing processor cache usage.
+HiperDispatch introduces a new, optional form of polarization for managing the shared logical cores of a logical partition called vertical polarization. z/OS running with HiperDispatch uses the logical partition topology information to decide how to group its logical cores to set up its work queues and to exploit the vertical configuration of logical cores to pack work into a smaller set of logical cores, optimizing processor cache usage.